 - Whether you regularly mix it with other drugs or alcohol

 - Your age and physical health

 Klonopin withdrawal symptoms are very familiar with alcohol withdrawal.
 They are probably the worst withdrawal you could experience and the only one that could turn deadly if you do not seek medical attention during your detox.
-You may feel anxious and have flu-like symptoms and they could be severe or mild and come and go, but it is not suggested to detox alone without medical doctor to supervise you.
+You may feel anxious and have flu-like symptoms, and they could be severe or mild and come and go, but it is not suggested to detox alone without a medical doctor to supervise you.

 A common side effect of using Klonopin include:

 - Muscle aches

 - Blurry vision

 - Fatigue or sleepiness